fortio/fortio/README.md

 <details>
 <!-- use release/updateFlags.sh to update this section -->
 <pre>
-Φορτίο 1.34.1 usage:
+Φορτίο 1.35.0 usage:
+    fortio command [flags] target
-where command is one of: load (load testing), server (starts ui, http-echo, redirect, proxies, tcp-echo and grpc ping servers), tcp-echo (only the tcp-echo server), report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (grpc client), or curl (single URL debug), or nc (single tcp or udp:// connection), or version (prints the version). where target is a url (http load tests) or host:port (grpc health test). flags are:
+where command is one of: load (load testing), server (starts ui, rest api, http-echo, redirect, proxies, tcp-echo and grpc ping servers), tcp-echo (only the tcp-echo server), report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (grpc client), or curl (single URL debug), or nc (single tcp or udp:// connection), or version (prints the full version and build details). where target is a url (http load tests) or host:port (grpc health test). flags are:
   -H header